core-wg/resource-directory/draft-ietf-core-resource-directory.md

 ### Third-party registration {#third-party-registration}

-For some applications, even Simple Directory Discovery may be too taxing for certain very constrained devices, in particular if the security requirements become too onerous.
+For some applications, even Simple Registration may be too taxing for certain very constrained devices, in particular if the security requirements become too onerous.